satya164/react-navigation-addons/README.md

 });
 ```

-### Customize stack header buttons
+### Customize navigation options

-Header buttons are tightly coupled to your component.
-What if you could configure them inside render instead of in the static `navigationOptions`?
+Navigation options are usually tightly coupled to your component.
+What if you could configure them inside render instead of in the static property?

 ```js
 import React, { Component } from 'react';